 Comes under quantitative research.
-It includes the low number of researchers and the high number of respondents.
+It includes a low number of researchers and the high number of respondents.
 They are also called as closed questionnaires.
 They usually include answers such as very bad, bad, good, very good and so on.

 - They have a definite and concrete questions

-- A formal enquiry is initiated.
+- A formal inquiry is initiated.

 - Supplements and checks the previously accumulated data.

 - Commonly used in for social and economic problems, to study about the changes caused due to change in policies, laws etc.

 This comes under a structured questionnaire.
 Here a question is asked only if the respondent is able to give an answer to the previous question.